Itsy Docs

 Saved views

 You can save your current filter and export configuration as a named view so you can quickly switch between different setups without re-configuring each time.
-Views store filters, column selections, and export modes together as a single named configuration.
+Click the bookmark icon at the left side of the filter bar to open the views panel.

 Saving a view

-- Set up the filters you want to save.
+1. Set up the filters and export columns you want to save.

 Private vs shared views